ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ##### TCP Connections without SACK {#connections-without-sack}

-Whenever possibile, TCP connections using BBR as a congestion controller SHOULD use both SACK and timestamps.
+Whenever possible, TCP connections using BBR as a congestion controller SHOULD use both SACK and timestamps.
 Failure to do so will cause BBR's RTT and bandwidth measurements to be much less accurate.